Supply of prohibited drugs

 Knowledge of [large] commercial quantity

-The fifth and final element the Crown must prove is that [the accused] knew or believed at the time [he/she] supplied the drug that it was in an amount which was not less than the [large] commercial quantity.
-The Crown does not have to prove that [the accused] knew that the amount of the drug was [quantity alleged by Crown] but it does have to prove [the accused] actually knew, or believed, that the drug being supplied was in an amount which was not less than [prescribed [large] commercial quantity], or that [the accused] was aware that there was a significant or real chance that it was.
+The fifth and final element the Crown must prove is that the accused knew or believed at the time they supplied the drug that it was in an amount which was not less than the [large] commercial quantity.
+The Crown does not have to prove the accused knew what the law prescribes as a [large] commercial quantity.
+It does have to prove that the accused knew or believed that the quantity was … grams or more.

 [Where appropriate, add

-As I said a moment ago about the Crown proving [the accused’s] knowledge that the substance supplied was a prohibited drug, it is [the accused’s] actual knowledge or belief which must be proved, not what some person in [the accused’s] position may have known or believed.
+As I said a moment ago about the Crown proving the accused’s knowledge that the substance supplied was a prohibited drug, it is the accused’s actual knowledge or belief which must be proved, not what some person in the accused’s position may have known or believed.
 However, knowledge or belief may be inferred or concluded from consideration of the surrounding circumstances, provided any such inference or conclusion is a rational one and is not based on speculation or suspicion.
-Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about [the accused’s] knowledge or belief must be the only rational inference or conclusion open on the evidence.
-In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of [the accused] would have known or believed as to the quantity of the substance being supplied.
-However, as I have already said, what you are concerned with is whether you are satisfied beyond reasonable doubt that [the accused] [himself/herself] had this knowledge or belief, at the time [he/she] supplied the drug, that it was in an amount which was not less than the [large] commercial quantity.
+If you are satisfied the accused was aware there was a significant or real chance the substance was a prohibited drug it would be open to you to draw the inference that this element has been proved.
+Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about the accused’s knowledge or belief must be the only rational inference or conclusion open on the evidence.
+In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of the accused would have known or believed as to the quantity of the substance being supplied.
+However, as I have already said, what you are concerned with is whether you are satisfied beyond reasonable doubt that the accused themself had this knowledge or belief, at the time they supplied the drug, that it was in the order of an amount which was not less than the [large] commercial quantity.

 [Canvass evidence on the issue of knowledge etc, and opposing submissions.]]